Skip to content

 What can you do with Sibila?

-With Sibila, you can extract structured data from LLM models.
-Not whatever the model chose to output (even if you asked it to answer in a certain format), but the exact fields and types that you need.
+With Sibila, you can extract structured data from remote or local LLM models.
+Not whatever the model chose to output, but the exact fields and types that you need, specified with Pydantic, Python dataclasses or simple types.

-This not only simplifies handling the model responses but can also open new possibilities: you can now deal with the model in a structured way.
+Getting structured output not only simplifies handling the model responses but can also open new possibilities: you can now deal with the model in an ordered and more predictable way.

 Extract Pydantic, dataclasses or simple types#